 The Department defended its decision to adopt a place-of-celebration rule rather than a place-of-domicile rule based on its reading of Windsor and policy considerations, like a need for uniformity and certainty in coverage of employees who move from one state to another.

 This is the most natural reading of those terms; it is consistent with Windsor, in which the plaintiff was seeking tax benefits under a statute that used the term “spouse”; and a narrower interpretation would not further the purposes of the relevant statutes and regulations. . . .

-A rule that recognizes marriages that are valid in the state in
+A rule that recognizes marriages that are valid in

 In the aftermath of United States v.
 Windsor, the Obama administration is adopting a generous position on the availability of federal benefits to married same-sex couples, as co-blogger Will Baude pointed out yesterday in a post on the IRS ruling regarding their federal tax status.
 So far, in contrast to their almost open resistance to Lawrence v.
 Texas, lower federal courts are also reading the decision expansively.
 Today, a district court in California granted summary judgment to a married lesbian veteran who was denied added disability benefits that would have been available if she had been married to a man, even though the denial did not rest on DOMA.
 The brief opinion is here.

 The Department of Veterans Affairs had taken the position that Windsor struck down only DOMA, not the specific provision of federal law under which veterans’ benefits are determined and that independently defined a “spouse” as “a person of the opposite sex.”
 38 U.S.C.
 Section 101 (c) .
 The law stood, said the VA, until Congress changed it or a court struck it down as unconstitutional.
 (The Bi-Partisan Legal Advisory Group withdrew its defense of litigation like this after Windsor.)